RPCSX/rpcsx/.github/readme.md

 > **Warning** <br/>
 > It's NOT possible to run any games yet, and there is no ETA for when this will change.

 > Do not ask for link to games or system files.
-Piracy is not permitted on the GitHub or in the Discord.
+Piracy is not permitted on the GitHub nor in the Discord.

 ## Contributing